czodrowskilab/Multiprotic-pKa-Processing/README.md

 file) and `JAVA_HOME` (referring to the *Java* installation folder, which is needed for `cxcalc`) have to be set.

-After preparation you can display a small usage information with `# COMING SOON`.
+After preparation you can display a small usage information with `bash pipeline.sh --help`.
 Example call:
 ```bash
 # COMING SOON